labja/IntraPat/README.md

 # 4          4  48.8   0.267  FALSE
 # 5          5  28.5   0.156  FALSE
 ```
 freq_dose displays the doses given at each dose level. n_pat is the total number of fully treated patients at each dose level.
-As before a dose in the intra-patient escalation stage is counted as 1/intra_days full treatments.
+As before a dose in the intra-patient escalation stage is counted as 1/intra_days full treatments. freq_pat is the frequency a dose level has been given.
+For example, in this case 4.66 % of doses have been given at dose level 1.
 ``` r
 # $freq_mtd_est
 # # A tibble: 4 x 4